vtimonen/rest/README.md

 # Pixel - Personal Website

-This is a simple and stylish portfolio/personal site featuring a video background, an embedded YouTube video, and a contact form powered by EmailJS.
+This is a simple site featuring a video background, an embedded YouTube video, and a contact form powered by EmailJS.

 ## Features